MrKhan20b0/Blender-KTools/README.md

 You may quickly change group names or assign group names using "Assign To Group".
 All selected objects will change their group name to the user provided name.

+## Quickly set all multiresolution modifiers to highest or lowest level
+Quickly set all selected meshes with multires mods to lowest or highest levels for quick exports of low and high poly versions